 Well, that’s a good segue, because I see an increasing need to integrate with third-party systems.
 As organizations evolve, they sometimes outgrow specific capabilities in their AMS, so there’s a need to tap into more sophisticated, specialized functionality.

 This is especially true of organizations using dated, all-in-one AMS platforms.
 But the need for expanded technology doesn’t necessarily mean an organization, itself, is growing.

 For example, one of my clients is a small association with a staff of less than five people.
 But this organization has relatively sophisticated needs.

 They have international reach and their financial accounting is fairly advanced.
 They also host some very unique events, and most of their revenues come from those events.

 They realize that a traditional AMS isn’t enough.
-So they want to find a system with strong event capabilities that also integrates with their core AMS and their website.
+So they want to find an association software system with strong event capabilities that also integrates with their core AMS and their website.